hyperledger/besu-docs/docs/public-networks/how-to/connect/manage-peers.md

 To reduce the maximum number of peers, use the [`--max-peers`](../../reference/cli/options.md#max-peers) option.
 The default is 25.

+!!! caution

+    If you reduce the maximum number of peers from the default, you must also reduce the minimum number of peers by setting the `--xp2p-peer-lower-bound` option to the same value or lower.
+    For example, if you decrease `--max-peers` to 20, `--xp2p-peer-lower-bound` must also be set to 20 or lower.

+    Note, `xp2p-peer-lower-bound` is an experimental feature.

 ## Limit remote connections

 Prevent eclipse attacks when using [`--sync-mode`](../../reference/cli/options.md#sync-mode) and